dmichaeljames/VCV_MIDI_Control/README.md

-# VCV_MIDI_Control (v1.0)
+# VCV_MIDI_Control
 [edit: 06/25/2019]
-***I am depricating this code and moving on to v2.0 now that VCVrack has hit v1.0.
-I will be switching from multiple Leonardos to a single Leo and multiplexers.***
+***I am depricating v1.0 and moving on to v2.0 now that VCVrack has hit v1.0 (and features MIDI-MAP!!!).
+I will be switching from multiple Leonardos to a single Leo and multiplexers as it is cheaper and far more extensible (and easier).***

 Arduino code for creating a custom MIDI controller for use with VCVrack (or anything else, really).